Is insect repellant safe for pets?

 Most pet bug sprays that are not manufactured as “natural” have separate warnings about using with care.
 It’s a good idea to consider whether an aerosol, which you and your pet can inhale, is really a good option if the aerosol poses a danger to people and pets.
 Insect repellants for humans, like products that contain DEET, should never be used on your pets.

-See also What is a dwarf angelfish?
+See also What are lemurs?

 Fleas can sometimes torment pet rats, so it’s important to prevent the animal from becoming infested.